 The plot is hackneyed, but serviceable: crazed terrorists have taken control of the American Embassy in London.
-It is your job, naturally, to pick a team of armed S.A.S. agents (British version of the US' SEAL team) and send them to rescue the hostages and capture the terrorists.
-More interesting than the plot is the inspiration behind it-- the game was inspired by the famous Iranian Embassy hostage situation that introduced the world to the grimly efficient S.A.S. squad.
+It is your job, naturally, to pick a team of armed S.A.S. agents (British version of the U.S. SEAL team) and send them to rescue the hostages and capture the terrorists.
+More interesting than the plot is the inspiration behind it – the famous Iranian Embassy hostage situation that introduced the world to the grimly efficient S.A.S. squad.
 For many, the S.A.S (a.k.a.
-"Sabre Team" are the black-clad rescuers of Princes Street depicted by the BBC as the pictures of the last minutes of the siege were relayed live around the world.
-Sabre Team the game is dedicated to S.A.S. agents, based on as much information as the designers can get their hands on.
+"Sabre Team") are the black-clad rescuers of Princes Street depicted by the BBC as the pictures of the last minutes of the siege were relayed live around the world.
+Sabre Team the game is dedicated to S.A.S. agents, based on as much information as the designers could get their hands on.

-Gameplay will be very familiar to X-COM fans: select squad members, equip them, and send them to tactical missions played out in nicely drawn isometric overhead view.
-In contrast to X-COM's user-friendly interface, though, Sabre Team's interface is very opaque, confusing, and leaves a lot to be desired.
+Gameplay will be very familiar to X-COM fans: select squad members, equip them, and send them out to do tactical missions played out in a nicely drawn isometric overhead view.
+In contrast to X-COM, though, Sabre Team's interface is very opaque, confusing, and leaves a lot to be desired.
 Although most frequently-used commands are laid out as icons on the main game screen, many common actions (e.g. equipping your agent with a new gun) still require more than a few clicks.
-The game also suffers from small quirks that together prevents the game from being a totally immersive experience.
-For example, an agent with a 99 marksmanship score can still miss ridiculously easy shots, and enemy AI leaves much to be desired.
+The game also suffers from small quirks that together prevent the game from being a totally immersive experience.
+For example, an agent with a 99 marksmanship score can still miss ridiculously easy shots, and the enemy AI leaves much to be desired.